 How the Waldorf Curriculum Supports Each Stage

-4th and 5th Grades are pivotal years.
+Fourth and fifth grades are pivotal years.
 The curriculum is increasingly wide-ranging and challenging:

 The subject matter grows more intellectually demanding, but learning continues to be an engaging, multi-sensory, whole-child process that addresses all learning styles.
 The rich, colorful curriculum incorporates music, art, poetry, drama, crafts, and movement.
 Homework now appears, consisting primarily of creative projects, reading, completing class work, practicing one’s stringed instrument, or a challenging math problem.

 - spatially, it leads students ever further into the world—from their local sphere of reference (their rooms) out to the continental level (North America), from where it will continue to grow each year until it reaches the global level by eighth grade;

 - temporally, it leads them ever closer to the present moment—from an ancient mythological consciousness onto the stage of history, a journey culminating in the modern day in eighth grade.